 - You must maintain social distance (6 feet minimum) from everyone that is not living under the same roof.

 - Each member will be provided a disinfecting wipe upon arrival to sanitize their own space in their pew before service.
 Another wipe will be provided for sanitizing your pew area after the service has ended.

 - After you have sanitized your pew area, we ask that each family promptly leave the church premises as a unit when called upon by an usher.
 We will not have the coffee hour/social hour or Sunday School on church premises.
 After service is over, congregating in the building and parking area is not allowed.

-The following precautions have been taken by the church.
+FOR EVERYONE’S SAFETY the following precautions have been taken by the church.
 All doors will be propped open to limit contact with high contact touchpoints.
 The bathrooms have been equipped with touchless faucets, soap dispensers, and paper towels dispensers to limit contact with high contact touchpoints as well.
 Orban will be made by bakers wearing masks and gloves and the Orban will be sealed in individual bags.
 Abouna and the altar deacon will wear shields and masks during communion.
 Altar deacon will wear gloves.
 Abouna will wear gloves for communion to babies.